 Barbie doll legs are paired with shaving brushes, rubber duckies with spoons, pasta strainers with old coffee tins.
 Croc shoes and toy trucks and plastic horses, oh my!

 Besides the environmental benefits, using old stuff that would usually end up being thrown out has its design benefits too.
 Since Feiglin uses mostly old, outdated things, her lamps have a warm retro feel.

-If you want to lighten up your day, your room, or your carbon footprint, Merav welcomes visitors to her studio in Moshav Givat Shapira (call her in advance to make an appointment at 052-3575361) and to her website.
+If you want to lighten up your day, your room, or your carbon footprint, Merav welcomes visitors to her studio in Moshav Givat Shapira (call her in advance to make an appointment at 052-357-5361).